uillis/centos-docker-lamp/README.md

 Attach to the container by running `sudo docker exec -i -t "your container id" /bin/bash`

-Put your web code in /var/www/html/
+Put your web code in /var/www/html/ inside the docker.

-# Example Usage for Existing Web Project
+# Example Usage with Data Outside of Docker

 Create a project folder and database folder.